Let me be your neuro-guide.

-Too often neuroscience research is hidden behind the pay-wall of academic journals, presented at scientific meetings for other scientists, or presented in a way that is irrelevant to our daily lives (this is fine, if you're a scientist).
+Too often neuroscience research is hidden behind the pay-wall of academic journals, presented at scientific meetings for other scientists, or presented in a way that is irrelevant to our daily lives.

-Or the opposite is true — people with no training in brain science and little understanding of the complexities of research are jumping on the neuroscience bandwagon as ‘brain gurus’ and marketing the latest product or magic-bullet solution based on inaccurate, outdated, or even mythical neuroscience (this is not fine, and makes scientists very cranky).
+Sometimes, the opposite is true — people with no training in brain science and little understanding of the complexities of research are jumping on the neuroscience bandwagon as ‘brain gurus’ and marketing the latest product or magic-bullet solution based on inaccurate, outdated, or even mythical neuroscience.

-In my first year at university I was inspired to study neuroscience after reading Oliver Sacks’ seminal work ‘The Man Who Mistook His Wife for a Hat.’
-After completing a degree in Neuroscience at Otago University in New Zealand (one of the first cohort anywhere to graduate with a neuroscience degree), I won a Wellcome Trust scholarship to complete my MSc and PhD at Oxford University (and got to follow in Sacks’ footsteps!!).
+In my first year at university, I was inspired to study neuroscience after reading Oliver Sacks’ seminal work ‘The Man Who Mistook His Wife for a Hat.’
+After completing a degree in Neuroscience at Otago University in New Zealand (one of the first cohorts anywhere to graduate with a neuroscience degree), I won a Wellcome Trust scholarship to complete my MSc and PhD at Oxford University (and got to follow in Sacks’ footsteps!).

 I spent my time at Oxford learning the fine art of electrophysiology and figuring out how to sum up my thesis in just a few words — I finally came up with ‘Nature, Nurture or Neuroplasticity?’.